AdobeDocs/release-notes.en/current.md

 ### Experience Cloud ID Service {#ecid}

-Features and fixes in the Experience Cloud ID service.

 Added support to use the _trackingServer_ to write ECID cookies.
 (CORE-26838)

 For product documentation, see [Experience Cloud ID service](https://marketing.adobe.com/resources/help/en_US/mcvid/).